So, you want to find a real data entry job from home and you’re wondering if any actually exist?

 Now, before you think you’ve struck gold with this post, realize you haven’t.
 These jobs are highly competitive.

-More often than not, you’ll be put on a waiting list for 6-12 months just to be told you don’t meet the job requirements.
+More often than not, you’ll be put on a waiting list for 6 to 12 months just to be told you don’t meet the job requirements.

 Even if you do get hired, you’ll be working for minimum wage, if not less.
 Listen to me, data entry jobs ARE NOT going to make you rich.